A Stress Induced Source of Phonon Bursts and Quasiparticle Poisoning: Methods

 In the case of saturation, the temperature of the TES rises significantly above $T_c$ and the electrothermal feedback mechanism fails to completely capture the energy absorbed in the TES.
 Therefore, the energy of saturated pulses measured using this approach will be underestimated.
 The energy at which this saturation takes place depends on the $T_c$ of the film, among other factors, leading to the variation in saturation energy seen in Fig.\ \ref{background_spectrum}.

-Because we did not directly calibrate the phonon collection efficiency, we report energy as absorbed in the TESs rather than energy deposited in the calorimeter (aside from the estimates in Appendix \ref{appendix:spectrum_comparison}).
-Given the phonon collection efficiencies observed in similar calorimeters~\cite{CPDTechnical}, we can safely conclude that the events we observe are relevent to the observed low energy excess.
+Because we did not directly calibrate the phonon collection efficiency, we report energy as absorbed in the TESs rather than energy deposited in the calorimeter (aside from the estimates in Supplementary Note 1).
+Given the phonon collection efficiencies observed in similar calorimeters \cite{CPDTechnical}, we can safely conclude that the events we observe are relevant to the observed low energy excess.
 Our analysis and conclusions are otherwise insensitive to the exact energy that the observed events deposit in the calorimeter.